THAILAND/UKRAINE

 Thailand

-Most participants were communications officers for human rights organizations, whose work highlights sensitive issues.
+Most participants were communications officers for human rights organisations, whose work highlights sensitive issues.

 Some looked at problems associated with land rights: there have been a number of murders and arrests in the south of the country where forests are being cleared by loggers or for crops.
 Others worked in the north of the country where Burmese refugees have fled across the border.